What is Leaky Gut?

 When this happens you’ve lost oral tolerance.
 Your body is only able to tolerate so many toxic chemicals.
 Foods that irritated the system, heavy metals, and stress.
 Now you have pathogenic intestinal permeability.
 Your weak link will be targeted and exposed.

 You can fix your leaky gut using a three-pronged approach.

 1. Stop throwing gasoline on the fire.
 Remove the most common environmental exposures listed above.
 Any time you eat a food you’re sensitive to it initiates an inflammatory response.
 You need to know these foods and cut them from your diet.
-If you need help use Zoomer Tests and the Cyrex Array tests.
-They can help you narrow down which foods are causing a problem for you.

 2. Turn the genes on to heal the gut.
 Use a pleiotropic approach.
 Pleiotropic means “All roads lead to Rome.”
 Many different roads will lead to Rome.
 Many different things will help to heal the gut.

 Some doctors recommend glutamine to heal the gut.
 That’s great, but vitamin D turns genes on to heal the gut that glutamine does not.
 Fish oils turn genes on to heal the gut that glutamine does not.
 Colostrum turns genes on to heal the vitamin D and fish oils, and glutamine do not, right?
 You want several approaches, like in nature.